Institute-of-Biomedical-Sciences/dynamic-cell-culture-drive/README.md

 # Modular perfusion and motion drive for dynamic cell culture experiments

 This repository contains the documentation for building and using a modular flow set-up designed to support multiple modes of dynamic cell culture.
-It is operable inside standard incubators without affecting internal conditions (e.g., temperature increase, contaminant formation) and is compatible with standard cell culture workflows.
+It is operable inside standard cell culture incubators (37°C, 5% CO<sub>2</sub>, high humidity) without affecting internal conditions (e.g., temperature increase, contaminant formation) and is compatible with standard cell culture workflows.
 The described system allows three modes of perfusion or nutrient exchange for 3D cell culture models:
 1. Peristaltic pumping
   - standard method in laboratory and industrial environments,
   - enables controlled medium exchange and shear force generation,